 We encourage applications from motivated post-docs and students who are interested in our research.

-We are also studying interactions between neurons and glial cells contribute to nervous system function, and how perturbations of these interactions can contribute to neurological diseases.
-Glutamate is an important neurotransmitter in humans as well as in fruit flies, and tight control of extracellular glutamate levels is crucial to avoid glutamate over-excitation, toxicity and neural cell death.
+For example, glutamate is an important neurotransmitter in humans as well as in fruit flies, and tight control of extracellular glutamate levels is crucial to avoid glutamate over-excitation, toxicity and neural cell death.
 Most extracellular glutamate is safely moved into glial cells by excitatory amino acid transporters (EAATs).
 Expression of EAATs is dysregulated in epilepsy, EAAT mutant mice exhibit spontaneous seizures, and humans with mutations in the EAAT known as SLC1A3/GLAST suffer seizures in addition to episodic ataxia and hemiplegic migraine.
 Despite this importance for CNS pathologies, the mechanisms of EAAT regulation and pathogenesis are poorly understood.
 Drosophila is an advanced genetic model with a single high-affinity glutamate transporter termed Eaat1, and we are using genetic approaches in fruit flies to explore the pathologic consequences of EAAT dysfunction, and to identify factors that regulate EAATs and influence over-excitement by glutamate in vivo.
-This research could lead to progress in understanding and treating more common CNS diseases like epilepsy in which excess glutamate is thought to be a contributing factor.

-Dendrites are specialized tree-like structures that allow neurons to receive sensory and synaptic input within the nervous system.
+In another example of our research, we study dendrites, the specialized tree-like structures that allow neurons to receive sensory and synaptic input within the nervous system.
 Diseases associated with mental retardation, including Down Syndrome, Rett Syndrome and Fragile-X Syndrome among others, are often associated with the disruption of the normal architecture of neuronal dendrites.
 This may result from altered dendrite development, and the goal of our research is to uncover novel cellular and molecular mechanisms that underlie the tree-like patterns of growth, branching and targeting of dendrites.
 Dendrites in Drosophila are remarkably similar to dendrites in humans, displaying many of the same molecular and functional properties.
-We recently used this model to discover that two proteins, called Lola and Turtle, are essential for specific aspects of the growth and branching of dendritic trees.
-We hypothesize that Lola, a transcription factor, regulates the abundance of factors that control the underlying molecular “skeleton” of dendrites and the delivery of other essential building materials.
-Turtle is a member of the immunoglobulin superfamily (IgSF) of proteins and we hypothesize that it acts at the surface of dendrites to steer or stabilize growing branches.
-In ongoing research, we are 1) investigating how Lola regulates the cytoskeleton of dendritic trees and the distribution of building materials to them, and 2) discovering cellular and molecular mechanisms by which Turtle influences growing dendrite branches.
+In ongoing research, we are studying how factors that control the underlying molecular “skeleton” of dendrites and the delivery of other essential building materials affect specific aspects of the growth and branching of dendritic trees.